Skip to content

 In 2023, the problem was finding the drug โ€” pharmacies couldn't keep Wegovy in stock.
 In 2024, it was affording it.
 By mid-2026, a $149 oral option exists, Medicare coverage starts in weeks, and cash-pay channels have cut the floor price in half.
 The access picture isn't solved, but it's unrecognizable from two years ago.

 Money at this scale draws political attention.
-GLP-1 pricing was the subject of US Senate Finance Committee hearings in February 2026, with both Novo Nordisk and Eli Lilly executives testifying on list-versus-net pricing and the role of PBMs in inflating costs.
-The hearings didn't produce legislation, but they established the political framing: these drugs work, demand is enormous, and the pricing structure is hard to defend in public.
+GLP-1 pricing landed in front of the US Senate Finance Committee in February 2026, with both Novo Nordisk and Eli Lilly executives testifying on list-versus-net pricing and the role of PBMs in inflating costs.
+The hearings produced no legislation, but they set the framing for everything that follows: these drugs work, demand is enormous, and the pricing structure is hard to defend in public.

-In Europe, access debates are running along different lines.
+In Europe, the access fight is playing out on different terms.
 France's Haute Autoritรฉ de Santรฉ is reviewing whether to add obesity-indication GLP-1s to the reimbursement list.
 Germany's GBA is doing the same.
 The UK's NHS has Wegovy on formulary but has struggled with uptake and supply since the 2023 rollout.
 The question across European markets is whether record global sales โ€” and the manufacturing investment that follows โ€” will finally resolve the supply constraints that have limited European access.

 What to watch for the rest of 2026